scottjmaddox/rust-axum-sqlx-htmx-boilerplate/README.md

 # rust-axum-sqlx-htmx-boilerplate

-Boilerplate for a website with Rust/Axum/SQLx backend and HTMX frontend.
+Work in progress boilerplate for a website with Rust/Axum/SQLx backend and HTMX frontend.

 ## Table of Contents